macbuse/macbuse.github.io/index.md

 homeomorphic to the product of a surface and an interval together with a (non unique) choice of hyperbolic metric.
-Togther with Prof. S. Kojima of TITEC we are working on applying converegence results far quasi-Fuchsian manifolds and Teichmueller theory to get information about closed hyperbolic manifolds.
+Togther with Prof. S. Kojima of TITEC we are working on applying converegence results forquasi-Fuchsian manifolds and Teichmueller theory to get information about closed hyperbolic manifolds.

 <center>